The-Sequence-Ontology/Specifications/gff3.md

         <p>These tags have predefined meanings:</p>
         <dl>
             <dt>ID</dt>
             <dd>Indicates the ID of the feature.
+The ID attribute is required for  features that have children (e.g. gene and mRNAs), or for those that span multiple lines, but are optional for other features.
 IDs for each feature must be unique within the scope of the GFF file.
 In the case of discontinuous features (i.e. a single feature that exists over multiple genomic locations) the same ID may appear on multiple lines.
-All lines that share an ID collectively represent a single feature.</dd>
+All lines that share an ID must collectively represent a single feature.</dd>
             <dt>Name</dt>
             <dd>Display name for the feature.
 This is the name to be displayed to the user.
 Unlike IDs, there is no requirement that the Name be unique within the file.</dd>
             <dt>Alias</dt>